Indian Yellow-Nosed Albatross Skull Replica

 Description

-Indian Yellow-Nosed Albatross Skull Replica measures 7 inches.
-Indian Yellow-Nosed Albatross Skull is museum quality polyurethane cast.
+Indian Yellow-Nosed Albatross Skull Replica measures 7 .0L x 2.2W x 1.5H in.
+Indian Yellow-Nosed Albatross Skull is museum quality polyurethane resin cast of original specimen from UC Santa Cruz.
 2-part skull (separate cranium and jaw).
 Made in USA.
-Cast of Original UC Santa Cruz specimen.
-Our precise skull can be used as a birdwatching teaching tool, museum bird skull exhibit, home décor bird skull, or office décor skull.

 The Indian Yellow-Nosed Albatross or Thalassarche carteri is a member of the albatross family, and is the smallest of the mollymawks.